-A member of the central clinical team will telephone all participants to confirm receipt of the antiviral agent, and that the participant has read the instructions on the medication card.
-Receipt will be documented in the Day 1/2 telephone calls (see section 2.8 Follow-up procedures).
-If we are unable to contact participants or their study partner, we will confirm and log receipt of antiviral agent by checking the patient's daily diary, where they are asked on a daily basis whether they have taken their trial treatment and the number of tablets/capsules taken.
+A member of the central clinical team or PANORAMIC Hub will telephone all participants to confirm receipt of the antiviral agent, and that the participant has read the instructions on the participant card.
+Receipt will be documented in the Day 1 or Day 2 telephone calls (see section 2.8 Follow-up procedures).
+If we are unable to contact participants or their trial partner, we will confirm and log receipt of antiviral agent by checking the patient's daily diary, where they are asked daily whether they have taken their trial treatment and the number of tablets/capsules taken.
 We can also check via the courier portal, whether the medication has been received by the participant, for additional confirmation.

-If a participant decides that they no longer wish to take their medication, we will provide a prepaid envelope so that they can return the medication to the trial team via courier and the trial team will ensure all drug accountability logs are updated accordingly.
+If a participant decides that they no longer wish to take their medication, we will provide a pre-paid envelope so that they can return the medication to the trial team via courier and the trial team will ensure all drug accountability logs are updated accordingly.